Clifford quantum cellular automata from topological quantum field theories and invertible subalgebras: and Clifford QCAs in higher dimensions from TQFTs

 where we have used the standard coboundary identity for higher cup products.
 To be consistent with the denominator $4$, we lift the cochain $A$ from $\ZZ_2$ to $\ZZ$.
 Since $A$ is closed, we have $\delta A \equiv 0 \pmod{2}$.
 Consequently,

 Thus, $\tfrac{1}{2} A_3 \cup A_3$ is a coboundary.
 Adding this coboundary to the topological action modifies the ground state only by a finite-depth quantum circuit (FDQC) parameterized by $\tfrac{1}{4}(A_3 \cup_1 A_3 + A_3 \cup_2 \delta A_3)$.
 Because the denominator is $4$, the resulting circuit is non-Clifford, acting on the $\mathbb{Z}_2$ qubits located on tetrahedra (in particular, it includes the controlled-$S$ gate).

-More explicitly, the coboundary transforms the gauged SPT ground state via the circuit
+{\change We note that although two topological actions that differ by a coboundary give rise to the same ground state, the corresponding Hamiltonian-to-QCA constructions may \textit{a priori} yield different QCAs.
+Corollary~\ref{corollary: separated QCAs trivial} guarantees that it suffices to consider a representative QCA that disentangles the given ground state, without concerning that different choices of Hamiltonian may lead to inequivalent QCAs. }